 A flash RAM-based SSD gives your PC amazing speed, but it’s expensive by the gigabyte.
 An old-fashioned, spinning-platter hard drive gives you vast amounts of storage for very little money.
 But if you use both, and set them up intelligently, you can enjoy a hard drive’s mass storage without losing too much performance.

 But that only works if you can install two drives into your PC.
 That’s usually an option only in larger laptops.
 Some laptops, even affordable ones, support the standard 2.5-inch hard drive/SSD and also have the options to support the flash-only mSATA or M.2 drives.
 The PC makers then fill the bays depending on what you buy.
-This still leaves the option for you to populate the mSATA and run the hard drive, too.
-But let’s assume you probably have the typical laptop that only has a single drive bay supporting one hard drive.
+This still leaves the option for you to populate the mSATA and run the hard drive, too (which we show you how to do here).
+But let’s assume you have the typical laptop that only has a single drive bay supporting one hard drive.
 Here are five solutions:

 1. A two-in-one hybrid drive